 Speaking the Love Languages: Physical Touch

-Hey, DL Family.
 Welcome to the final installment of my Speaking the Love Languages Series!
-Buckle up, because I have some pretty strong opinions on the Love Language of Physical Touch.
+Buckle up, because of all the five Love Languages, I have some pretty strong opinions on the Love Language of Physical Touch.

 (By the way, if you haven’t read the introductory article in my Love Languages series, “The Myth of the In-Love Experience,” maybe check that out first for some background.
 I’ve also written on all the other Love Languages, too: Acts of Service, Words of Affirmation, Quality Time, and Receiving Gifts.)

 Do you think that physical touch is your love language?

 Touch is tricky.
 Bodies (and the people inside them) are sensitive, and to cross into someone’s personal space is a privilege.
 Often, this form of nonverbal communication requires a lot of verbal communication in order to be done effectively and, most importantly, respectfully.
 To become proficient in speaking this particular Love Language, you must first understand consent.

 Learning to Touch: The Body & Consent

 You might think that Physical Touch would come naturally to most people, especially those in romantic relationships… but you would be wrong.